TheeCryptoKing/Bold-Skin/README.md

 A Men's Skincare Line, creating products for all shade of Skin and all types of Men.
 Paving the way to Sustainable, Re-useable recycled, Cruelty-free and Affordable products.

 # User Stories
-Users can scroll website for all pages and products Users need to Sign in/Signup and buy for products Users once Signed up will input all information in Form Users once Signed in can  buy products and add to cart Users can view order details cancel and edit order Users can view order history
+<br>Users can scroll website for all pages and products</br>
+<br>Users need to Sign in/Signup and buy for products</br>
+<br>Users once Signed up will input all information in Form</br>
+<br>Users once Signed in can  buy products and add to cart</br>
+<br>Users can view order details cancel and edit order</br>
+<br>Users can view order history</br>
-Users can view company stories and company guides to maintain beauty and skin, as well as reading about vegan, cruelty-free formulas that are affordable for personal care, clean & naturally derived and also contained in recycled products, and for Men of all backgrounds
+<br>Users can view company stories and company guides to maintain beauty and skin, as well as reading about vegan, cruelty-free formulas that are affordable for personal care, clean & naturally derived and also contained in recycled products, and for Men of all backgrounds</br>

 # Stretch Goals
 3d generated AI avatar